SonnyK33/obsidian/Sources/Tranches -WIP.md

 - delta hedged long risk equity tranche typically has positive theta (negative for senior tranches)
 	- so positive theta and positive convexity? only true assuming no defaults
 	- compensation for bearing JTD risk?
+- carry is so high on the equity tranche it offsets the negative index carry even delta adjusted

 JTD
 - delta hedged equity tranche have positive convexity and theta but negative JTD
 - delta hedged senior tranches have negative convexity and negative theta but positive JTD
 	- make more on the short index leg than lose on the long senior tranche leg (delta doesn't capture big moves)
-- JTD on equity tranche will be less than weight of one credit x loss rate x tranche width
+- JTD on equity tranche will be less than weight of one credit x loss rate x tranche width (bc some priced in already?)

  Dispersion
  - higher dispersion leads to wider equity tranches and tighter senior tranches as means worse credits widen and best credits tighten